4 Easy Options for Eco-Friendly Christmas Lights This Holiday Season

 Choose LED lights instead of incandescents for your house and tree

-Light Emitted Diode (LED) lights use only one tenth of the amount of electricity incandescent bulbs use.
+Light Emitted Diode (LED) lights use only one tenth of the amount of electricity incandescent bulbs use, making them a great option for eco-friendly Christmas lights.
 They last nearly 50 times longer which means you won’t need to buy another string for several Christmases.
 The bulbs also won’t burn out so you won’t have to redecorate your whole tree when one bulb starts to flicker.
 Think about it: the same holiday cheer with one-tenth of the electrical bill?
 Sounds like a great Christmas present.

 2. Get the same sparkle with smaller bulbs